 Minneapolis, MN 55404

 We also adhere to the ACLP’s timeline for offering internships and confirming acceptance from the student.
 Because we accept a limited number of interns at one time, we recommend you apply for an internship at more than one hospital.
 Please note: You will not be notified upon receipt of your application.
 Use mail/shipping options if you require delivery confirmation.

-In addition to the application form, we require 3 professional letters of reference along with the Common Recommendation Forms in the application, a copy of the ACLP Eligibility Assessment and Course Verification Form, a resume, cover letter, transcripts, and a description of your goals for an internship.
+In addition to the application form, we require 3 professional letters of reference along with the Common Recommendation Forms in the application, a copy of the ACLP Eligibility Assessment and Course Verification Form, a resume, cover letter, and official transcripts.